Our Journey to Hope

 You can learn more about hope by visiting my web site: https://ourjourneytohope.com

-Please share this podcast with someone who's hope is being challenged.
+Please, be the person that helps touch someone who's hope is challenged by sharing this podcast.
 Also, please leave me feedback using the "Send us a text" link at the top of the discription.

 Hello Friends, I’m your host Dr. Dave Laton and thank you for joining me in Our Journey to Hope.